 Findlay Prep has become known as one of the top prep schools in the country since it was founded in 2006.
 Simon was involved from the beginning serving a critical role in bringing elite talent to the school in Henderson, Nev.

 Anthony Bennett, who was selected as the top overall pick in the 2013 NBA Draft, Rashad Vaughn, who was picked No. 17 in the 2015 NBA Draft, and Christian Wood, who is with the Philadelphia 76ers, all went to UNLV and Findlay Prep.
 Other NBA players from Findlay include Avery Bradley, Jorge Gutierrez, Cory Joesph, DeAndre Liggins, Nick Johnson and Tristan Thompson.

 The Findlay program won three ESPN National High School Invitational titles and produced seven McDonald's All-Americans with Simon on staff.
 From 2007-12, the Pilots went 192-9 before the 2012-13 record-breaking season.

 Simon worked under Lon Kruger during his previous stop at UNLV and prior to that he spent the second half of the 2003-04 season at Pepperdine as a volunteer assistant.
 He started his coaching career as the junior varsity head coach and varsity assistant at Harrison High School in Harrison, Mich., during the 2002-03 season.

 A native of Fowler, Mich., Simon earned his bachelor's degree from Central Michigan with a double-major in sport studies and management information systems in 2003.
 He was a member of the Honors College and graduated with a 3.9 GPA.
 He then earned his master's degree from UNLV in sport education leadership in 2010.

-Todd and his wife, Kati, have two boys: Rece (3) and Raylan (will be two in December).
+Todd and his wife, Kati, have two boys: Rece (4) and Raylan (will be three in December).